Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Neck radiation can increase the later risk for underactive thyroid (hypothyroidism) and for thyroid cancer.

 - Radiation to the pelvic area may increase the risk for infertility, particularly for women.
-For girls and young women, doctors may recommend surgically moving the ovaries away from the path of the radiation, a procedure called ovarian transposition.
+For girls and young women, provider may recommend surgically moving the ovaries away from the path of the radiation, a procedure called ovarian transposition.

 Transplantation involves removal and replacement of stem cells, which are produced in the bone marrow.
 Stem cells are the early forms for all blood cells in the body (including red, white, and immune cells).
 Intensive cancer treatments harm stem cells as well as cancer cells, and so the healthy stem cells must be replaced by transplanting them.